 You might like dance, running, walking or yoga.
-Whatever it is move your body.
+Whatever it is, move your body.
 There are tons of mood benefits when we engage our body with the breath.
-It’s a form of mindfulness, letting your body release its self off of negative emotions you might be holding on to.
+It’s a form of mindfulness, letting your body release itself from negative emotions you might be holding on to.

 You will feel great engaging your body in movement.

-When you are alone for the holiday, motivation to do just about anything might be hard and it can also be freeing knowing you can do whatever you want when you want.
+When you are alone for a holiday, motivation to do just about anything might be complex, and it can also be freeing knowing you can do whatever you want when you want.

-I have saved the best thing to do if you are alone for the holiday for last.
+I have saved the best thing to do if you are alone for a holiday for last.

 Hear me out, my non-reading people.

-I have spent 10 years alone, when I say this I am not joking and yes I did go to work, but right after work, it was home.
-During the 10 years, I have had 1 maybe 2 trips a year where I would visit my family and see my son.
+I have spent ten years alone; when I say this, I am not joking, and yes, I did go to work, but right after work, it was home.
+I have had one or two trips a year during the ten years to visit my family and see my son.

 Reading self-development helped me get through the hard times.